Sialitech/label-siali/docs/source/guide/helm_values.md

 ## The `global.featureFlags` usage

-The `global.featureFlags` section can be used to set feature flags of Label Studio.
+The `global.featureFlags` section can be used to set feature flags of Siali Label.
-Any key value put under this section translates to environment variables used to control Label Studio's feature flags configuration.
+Any key value put under this section translates to environment variables used to control Siali Label's feature flags configuration.
 Every key should start from `ff_` or `fflag_` in lower case.
 An example:

 ```yaml